Baga Mandouri in Guinea

 What Are Their Beliefs?

-There is not a single church in their territory and they say that they are all Muslim.
+There is not a single church in their territory, and they say that they are all Muslim.
 However, some villages appear to be more attached to Islam than others.
 All seem to mix their Islam with their traditional religions, creating folk Islam.
 In the year 2015, there were no Christian workers or missionaries working among them, either.

 Prayer Points

-Pray for missionaries or members of the national church to go and work among the Baga Mandouri.
-Pray also that their basic needs would be met.
+Pray for missionaries or members of the national church to become Christ-bearers to the Baga Mandouri.